 Mayor of Lancaster, Fighting for the People and the Environment Since 2008

 For the past decade, Rex has served the community he lives and works in, changing it for the better, as Mayor of Lancaster.
 Since he became Mayor, we have seen a 31% decrease in crime and a major decrease in gang violence in Lancaster.
-In addition to this, Lancaster has become the first net zero city in the United States that produces more power from the sun than it uses from the electrical grid.
+In addition to this, Lancaster has become the first net-zero city in the United States that produces more power from the sun than it uses from the electrical grid.

 Rex has developed a worldwide platform on the science of climate change and is a staunch supporter in the fight against climate change at the local government level.
 He traveled to Australia in October to be the international keynote speaker for the Cities Power Partnership Summit, Australia’s leading local government climate change forum.
 Experts and leaders from all over the world met to discuss environmental issues and possible solutions.
-As a result of Rex’s leadership and action, one Australian news source said of Lancaster, “they have more electricity than they will ever need and unless someone turns off the sun that will be the story forever more.”
+As a result of Rex’s leadership and action, one Australian news source said of Lancaster, “they have more electricity than they will ever need, and unless someone turns off the sun that will be the story forevermore.”

 Aliso Canyon Gas Well Blowout

-Intersecting his passion for protecting the environment with the law, Rex represents dozens of firefighters and thousands of residents of Porter Ranch who sustained injury as a result of SoCal Gas’ negligence in causing the worst gas well blowout in US history.
+Intersecting his passion for protecting the environment with the law, Rex represents dozens of firefighters and thousands of residents of Porter Ranch who sustained injuries as a result of SoCal Gas’ negligence in causing the worst gas well blowout in US history.
 After the gas well blowout, these firefighters helped protect the community and responded to emergency calls from residents, and in turn also suffered from the exposure.
 This led to Rex stepping in to represent these firefighters who risked their lives protecting residents.

 Lawsuit Against Southern California Edison for Woolsey Fire

-In November, Rex filed the first class action lawsuit against Southern California Edison for causing the Woolsey Fire.
+In November, Rex filed the first class-action lawsuit against Southern California Edison for causing the Woolsey Fire.
 SCE disregarded public safety by failing to control the vegetation growth near its power lines, ignoring weather warnings, and not maintaining its electrical equipment in a safe manner.
 The Plaintiffs are seeking damages for not only homeowners but renters and businesses as well.
 Hundreds of people lost everything in this historically catastrophic fire, and Rex and his team are determined to help restore balance in their lives.

 While Rex has been an active participant in philanthropy for his community and beyond over the span of his nearly 40-year career, this past year he and his law firm officially launched PARRIS Cares.
 It is their commitment to serve the residents of the Antelope Valley by improving the safety, education, and health of the community.
-Rex and PARRIS Cares have an abundance of past initiatives, so we encourage you to learn more about PARRIS Cares and the important work it is doing here.

 Here’s to 2019!